poojakp/Team-Titans-Go/README.md

 Our application is addressing all the challenges by providing below functionalities-

-**Offline Capabilities Using Dexie.js (IndexedDB)**: The app will utilize **Dexie.js**, a wrapper around **IndexedDB**, to store user data and resources locally on the device.
-This enables the app to work offline, allowing users to access critical mental health resources/services of app without needing an active internet connection.
-For example, a user in a rural community could complete self-assessments and log their mental health progress even when offline.
-When the app detects an internet connection, it syncs the data with the backend for further analysis and follow-up care.
+- **Offline Capabilities with Dexie.js (IndexedDB):** The app stores data locally using Dexie.js, enabling offline access to mental health resources.
+When online, it syncs with the backend for analysis and follow-up care.

-**Low Bandwidth Optimization with Caching:** The app will be optimized for low bandwidth environments. **Dexie.js** will be used to cache resources locally, so once downloaded content can be reused without redownloading.
-Optimizations ensure a smooth and responsive user experience, even in areas with limited connectivity.
+- **Low Bandwidth Optimization with Caching:** Dexie.js caches resources locally, allowing the app to function smoothly in low bandwidth environments by reusing downloaded content.

-**Multilingual Support for Accessibility:** Many remote communities have populations that speak regional languages not typically supported by mainstream apps.
-We will leverage **i18n (internationalization) libraries** to provide a fully multilingual interface, translating the entire user experience, including mental health content and app instructions, into regional languages.
-This removes linguistic barriers, making mental health support more accessible to non-native speakers of dominant languages like English or French.
+- **Multilingual Support:** The app provides a multilingual interface using i18n libraries, translating content into regional languages for greater accessibility in remote communities.

-**OTP-based Signup/Sign-in for Simple Authentication:** Recognizing that many users in remote areas may not have email accounts or be familiar with traditional authentication systems, the app will utilize OTP-based authentication.
-Through SMS services like **Twilio**, users can sign up and sign in using a **one-time password** sent directly to their mobile phones.
-This system is ideal for regions with basic mobile infrastructure and ensures secure access to the app without the need for complex passwords or email verification.
+- **OTP-based Authentication:** The app uses OTP-based sign-up and sign-in via SMS, ideal for users in remote areas with basic mobile infrastructure, ensuring secure access without complex passwords.

 ## Technology implementation